Dstri26/YoPlaDo-Youtube-Playlist-Downloader/README.md

 Prerequisites Libraries:
 -Install latest version of Selenium
--Install latest version of youtube_dl
+-Install latest version of Pytube
--Install latest version of Pyinstaller(if want to make it an application)
+-Download chromedriver as per your Chrome version (https://sites.google.com/chromium.org/driver/) -Install latest version of Pyinstaller(if want to make it an application)